blockcypher/gobcy/README.md

 # gobcy

 A Go wrapper for the [BlockCypher](http://www.blockcypher.com/) API.
 Targeting support for Bitcoin (main and testnet3) and BlockCypher's internal testnet, but others (Litecoin, Dogecoin) should work too.
+The wrapper works also for some query for Ethereum but the compatibility is not fully guaranteed.

 ## Configuration